-- Contract policy which sets out the process and main principles for managing customer contract risk, based on standard terms, a full customer and contract risk evaluation, as well as a framework of key policies for contracting security services and solutions.
-The objective is to manage the risks arising from customer contracts, and to ensure that all customer contracts have a fair and reasonable allocation of responsibility and risk between the customer and Securitas and that the price reflects the risk taken on by Securitas. - The Securitas' Values and Ethics Code ensures that the company upholds and promotes the highest ethical business standards.
+- Contract policy sets out the process and main principles for managing customer contract risk, based on standard terms, a full customer and contract risk evaluation, as well as a framework of key policies for contracting guarding services and security solutions.
+The objective is to manage the risks arising from customer contracts, and to ensure that all customer contracts have a fair and reasonable allocation of responsibility and risk between the customer and Securitas and that the price reflects the risk taken on by - Securitas' Values and Ethics Code ensures that the company upholds and promotes the highest ethical business standards.
 Securitas' basic requirement is to act within the framework of laws and international conventions, such as the United Nations Universal Declaration of Human Rights.
-This means that Securitas respects and complies with competition rules, environmental legislation, labor market regulations, agreements and safety requirements and any other provisions that set the parameters of our operations.
-For further information on Securitas' initiatives and responsibility with regard to social, economical and environmental issues, refer to pages 21-26. - Communication policy in accordance with the stock market's requirements for information with the aim of ensuring that the company fulfills these requirements. - Competition law compliance policy with the aim of ensuring that Securitas and its subsidiaries or affiliates are committed to full compliance with all competition laws and regulations. - Insider policy as a complement to the insider legislation in force in Sweden.
+This means that Securitas respects and complies with competition rules, labor market regulations, agreements and safety requirements, environmental legislation and any other provisions that set the parameters of our operations.
+For further information on Securitas' initiatives and responsibility with regard to social, economical and environmental issues, refer to pages 19-24

+- Communication policy in accordance with the stock market's requirements for information with the aim of ensuring that the company fulfills these requirements. - Competition law compliance policy to ensure that Securitas and its subsidiaries or affiliates are committed to full compliance with all competition laws and regulations. - Insider policy as a complement to the insider legislation in force in Sweden.